Karl Jaspers Forum, Target Article 16, 16 March 1999

 in different epochs; moreover, every act of

-cognition moves human consciousness a little
+cognition drives human consciousness to a somewhat higher degree,

 situation with quantum mechanics, with an